Updated May 24, 2023

 The main difference that can be seen between MySQL and Cassandra is how the data is modeled.

-In MySQL, we would have to make two tables with one to many relationships between them like below.
-As MySQL doesn’t allow unstructured data, for eg. a List or a Map, we do require one to many relationships among these tables.
+In MySQL, we would have to make two tables with one to many relationships between them, like below.
+MySQL doesn’t allow unstructured data, e.g., a List or a Map, so we require one-to-many relationships among these tables.

-In Cassandra this information can be stored in one table, we can store the comments for each user in the form of a List which would be stored as one single row.
-Here user_id is the Partition key (using which data would be partitioned among the different nodes) and created_time is the cluster key using which the data would be sorted in a particular node.
+In Cassandra, this information can be stored in one table; we can store the comments for each user in the form of a List which would be stored as one row.
+Here user_id is the Partition key (using which data would be partitioned among the different nodes), and created_time is the cluster key using which the data would be sorted in a particular node.

 3. Read Performance

 Now that we have looked at how we can model data in both databases.
-Let us analyze how our read performance changes from one database to the other.
+Let us analyze how our read performance changes from one database to another.